vwxyzjn/cleanrl/docs/advanced/rlops.md

 # RLops

-This doucment describes how to we do "RLops" to valide new features / bug fixes and avoid introducing regressions.
+This document describes how to we do "RLops" to validate new features / bug fixes and avoid introducing regressions.

 ## Background